 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

 All replacement glazing comes within the scope of the building regulations.
 Anyone who installs replacement windows or doors must comply with current thermal performance standards.
-You may be asking Why right now, but its basically to ensure the reduction of energy loss is in line with Government policy.
-But there is a plus side for you too, lower heating bills, so its not all bad.
+You may be asking "Why" right now - it's basically to ensure the reduction of energy loss is in line with Government policy.
+But there is a plus side for you too, lower heating bills, so it's not all bad.

-A certificate from the local authority building control stating that the installation has been approved under the building regulations To be fair, the first option is the easiest, and if you lose your certificate you can re-apply for a copy.
+A certificate from the local authority building control stating that the installation has been approved under the building regulations.

 FENSA was set up by all the key industry bodies and trade associations the glass and glazing federation (GGF) at the request of the Communities and Local Government Department to allow registered companies to self-certify that their installations comply with the building regulations.
 This makes life easier for the industry, but also for consumers.
 Today FENSA is still very much industry-led in terms of its relationship with key trade bodies and with those companies that register as FENSA fitters.

 If you want more information our website has lots of information on FENSA and what it all means to you as a homeowner.
-We also provide you with a search facility for installers in your area, news, faqs and a guide on spotting cowboys&
+We also provide you with a search facility to find an installer in your area, advice and a guide on spotting cowboys.

 Check that you use a FENSA Approved Installer but also check the following: